scalessim/SCALES-DRP/README.rst

 Install
 .......

+The following will create a conda environment called scalesdrp, and activate it.

+    conda create --name scalesdrp python=3.7

+    conda activate scalesdrp

 git clone https://github.com/scalessim/SCALES-DRP.git

 cd SCALES-DRP

 pip install -e .

 Quick start
 ...........

+The assumption is that you have a directory containing SCALES data, and that the names of the files are those assigned at the telescope, lr*.fits and mr*.fits.

 Next, go to the data directory and run the startup script:

+Give a quick look at the configuration parameters for the pipeline, contained in the file kcwidrp/config/kcwi.cfg

 cd mydata